George Bell Timmerman Jr.: Gubernatorial tenure

-While Governor he opposed the Supreme Court's ruling in 1954 declaring segregated public schools unconstitutional.
-Timmerman fought the changes brought by the decision to defend "the integrity of the races" and "our customs and institutions."
+While Governor he opposed the Supreme Court's ruling in 1954, which declared segregated public schools unconstitutional.
+Timmerman fought the changes brought by the decision, in an attempt to defend "the integrity of the races" and "our customs and institutions."
 He urged Congress to limit the authority of the United States Supreme Court.
-He regarded Northern insistence on racial integration as hypocritical.
+He regarded the insistence of the Northern United States on racial integration as hypocritical.

-In the gubernatorial election of 1954, he faced nominal opposition in the Democratic primary and ran unopposed in the general election becoming the 105th Governor of South Carolina in 1955.
+In the gubernatorial election of 1954, he faced nominal opposition in the Democratic primary and ran unopposed in the general election.
+He became the 105th Governor of South Carolina in 1955.
 He sought to thwart an order by the Interstate Commerce Commission for desegregation of long-distance travel in 1955, especially because it affected public waiting rooms.
-At the same time he opposed Federal court orders integrating public parks, bathing beaches and golf courses.
-For the desegregation of public schools, he vowed with other Southern Governors to thwart it with Congressional or state legislation.
+At the same time, Timmerman opposed federal court orders aimed at integrating public parks, bathing beaches and golf courses.
+For the desegregation of public schools, he vowed with other governors of the Southern United States to thwart it with congressional or state legislation.

 He was the favorite presidential candidate of the South Carolina delegation at the 1956 Democratic National Convention.
-During the convention he was a leader of Southern opposition to what he called "radical civil rights legislation and radical planks in the platform."
+During the convention, Timmerman was a leader of Southern opposition to what he called "radical civil rights legislation and radical planks in the platform."
 He signed a law in 1956 to bar members of the National Association for the Advancement of Colored People from public employment in South Carolina.
-He opposed civil rights laws enacted by the Eisenhower Administration.
+He opposed civil rights laws enacted by the administration of Dwight D. Eisenhower.